rrika/dxhr/README.md

 tools/cdcmesh.py - blender extension to load mesh files (required by cdcunit) tools/drm.py     - python implementation of DRM reader (required by cdcunit and cdcmesh)

-place the python scripts in ~/.config/blender/2.91/scripts/addons/ or equivalent
+place the python scripts in ~/.config/blender/2.91/scripts/addons/ or equivalent. on windows also copy gibsquish/, on linux make sure to install squish through your distro.
 ```